The Association of Plastic, Reconstructive and Aesthetic Surgeons of Southern Africa

-The name of the Group shall be “THE ASSOCIATION OF PLASTIC AND RECONSTRUCTIVE SURGEONS OF SOUTHERN AFRICA”, (hereinafter called the “Association”) a speciality group with the South African Medical Association (SAMA), an association incorporated under Section 21 of the Companies Act, Registered No 05/00136/08.
+The name of the Group shall be “THE ASSOCIATION OF PLASTIC, RECONSTRUCTIVE AND AESTHETIC SURGEONS OF SOUTHERN AFRICA”, (hereinafter called the “Association”) a speciality group with the South African Medical Association (SAMA), an association incorporated under Section 21 of the Companies Act, Registered No 05/00136/08.

 The objects for which the Association was established are:

-- To promote the practice of plastic surgery
+- To promote the safe practice of plastic surgery

-- To define and establish relationships amongst plastic surgeons and between plastic surgeons and hospitals, public and private institutions, government authorities, the medical profession, generally and public.
+- To define and establish relationships amongst plastic surgeons and between plastic surgeons and hospitals, public and private institutions, government authorities, the medical profession, generally and publically.

 - To promote the professional and legitimate interests of plastic surgery.